andcorduri/GBD_MUnCH/README.txt

 It also uses the Numba JIT compiler.

-February 16 2023: A new version of the MUnCH python code (MUnCH_on-the-fly.py) has been added that generates the bead trajectory in the same python script and calculates the MSD and its uncertaint on-the-fly without storing the raw trajectory data this version also uses the CPU Numba jit compiler.
+February 16 2023: A new version of the MUnCH python code (MUnCH_on-the-fly.py) has been added that generates the bead trajectory in the same python script and calculates the MSD and its uncertainty on-the-fly without storing the raw trajectory data this version also uses the CPU Numba jit compiler.

 A Mathematica Notebook version of the MUnCH script can be found at: